tjpullen/BMB_2018/chapter3.md

 //player.vimeo.com/video/154783078

---- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:d639cec9ad
+--- type:PlainMultipleChoiceExercise lang:r xp:50 skills:1 key:d639cec9ad
 ## Probability is...

 Which is the best definition of probability?